 Again in 1946, he went back to Lahore and opened a studio but left the place in 1947 after the partition of India and reached Andretta in 1949.
 Here he took a house on rent and then persuaded the village head to sell him a piece of land in the jungle.
 He built a hut which later on became his house.
 He stayed at Andretta for the rest of his life and painted several paintings till he died on 22 August 1986 at Chandigarh.

 The Portraits of Sobha Singh

 The portrait painting was the forte of Sobha Singh and he did several portraits of Indian kings and princes.
-He painted the portraits Mahatama Gandhi, Maharajah Ranjit Singh, Sardar Bhagat Singh, Jawaharlal Lal Nehru, Lal Bahadur Shstri, Kartar Singh Sarabha, Norah Riahard and an unfinished one of Bhagat Ravi Das.
+He painted the portraits Mahatma Gandhi, Maharajah Ranjit Singh, Sardar Bhagat Singh, Jawaharlal Lal Nehru, Lal Bahadur Shastri, Kartar Singh Sarabha, Norah Richard and an unfinished one of Bhagat Ravi Das.

 He was a great artist with few equals in portraiture.
-His portraits are lifelike, fresh, detailed and exquisite with a divine blend in human characters.
-His portraits of the Gurus came to limelight in India and abroad when they were published in almost all the leading papers of the country on quin-centenary celebrations.
+His portraits are lifelike, fresh, detailed and exquisite with a divine blend of human characters.
+His portraits of the Gurus came to limelight in India and abroad when they were published in almost all the leading papers of the country on quincentenary celebrations.

 Sobha Singh painted on canvas a large number of outstanding portraits in oil paints.
 He achieved the delicacy of treatment and minuteness of decorative details even with this medium like Kangra miniatures.